dailyhome/dhome-device/README.md

 # rasp_ctl
-bootstrap your raspberry pi and register to dailyiot platform
+bootstraps your raspberry pi and register it to dailyiot platform